TERMS OF ENGAGEMENT

 1. Responsibility for Work

-The sole principal of the firm is Adil Vittachi who is a solicitor.
-He is responsible for, and will deal with, the legal work on your matter and may be assisted by Miranda Rossides who is a paralegal or by other paralegals, working under his supervision.
+The sole principal of Rossides Caine Solicitors is Adil Vittachi who is a solicitor.
+He is responsible for, and will deal with, the legal work on your matter and may be assisted paralegals, working under his supervision.
+If you have instructed Alex Symeon he is a licenced conveyancer working under Adil’s supervision.

 - Regularly update you as to progress on your matter